This Day In Music: July 5

 July 5, 1973 ~ Joseph Lewis Thomas, mononymously known as singer, songwriter, producer Joe, born in Columbus.
 Georgia, USA ~ Rose to prominence with his Everyting debut album released in 1993, spawning the Billboard R&B top 10 hit I'm In Luv.
 Perhaps best known for his 2001 Stutter hit single featuring Mystikal.
 Has also collaborated with G-Unit, Papoose, Kelly Rowland, Case (Faded Pictures), Prince Markie Dee, Big Pun, 98° (Thank God I Found You), Chico DeBarge, BeBe Winans, Angie Stone (More Than A Woman), Tony Yayo, Keith Sweat, 50 Cent, and others

-July 5, 1973 ~ Singer Roisin Murphy born in Arklow, Ireland ~ Rose to fame as member of trip hop duo Moloko alongside Mark Brydon, known for songs such as Sing It Back, The Time Is Now and Familiar Feeling.
-After the duo disbanded Murphy has recorded as a solo artist, starting with 2005's Ruby Blue, and has collaborated with Crookers, David Byrne, Fatboy Slim, the Feeling, David Morales, Invisble Cities, and others
+July 5, 1973 ~ Singer Róisín Murphy born in Arklow, Ireland ~ Rose to fame as member of trip hop duo Moloko alongside Mark Brydon, known for songs such as Sing It Back, The Time Is Now and Familiar Feeling.
+After the duo disbanded Murphy has recorded as a solo artist, starting with 2005's Ruby Blue, and has collaborated with Crookers, David Byrne, Fatboy Slim, the Feeling, David Morales, and Invisble Cities

 July 5, 1970 ~ Producer, DJ Kenny Dope Gonzalez born in Brooklyn, New York, USA ~ Formed the house production duo Masters At Work with Little Louie Vega.
 Also co-wrote and produced the 1994 dance hit The Bomb (These Sounds Fall Into My Mind) under the moniker the Bucketheads which reached top 20 in several countries including the Netherlands and the UK